hystrath/hystrath.github.io/guides/dev/cfd/numerics.md

 ### 2.2 AUSM+up

 The final AUSM<sup>+</sup>-up algorithm given by Liou (2006) is recalled hereafter.
-The left and right states Mach number is equal to
+The left and right Mach number states are equal to

 <p style="text-align:center">
     `M_{L&#8725;R} = \frac{u_{L&#8725;R}}{a_{1&#8725;2}}`,